Marvinsky/aws_design_provision_monitor_infraestructure_scale/README.md

 <h4>How I reduced the estimate to $6,500?</h4>
 <ul>
-    <li>Change the instance type for ec2 from t2.xlarge to t2.large ($1,378.88 -> $701.44) <b>Reason</b>: The performance can be reduced.
+    <li>Change the instance type for ec2 from t2.xlarge to t2.large ($1,378.88 -> $701.44). <h2><b>Reasons:</b></h2> The performance can be reduced due to small resources.
 However, we still can scale if we want to.</li>
-    <li>Change model pricing from on-demand to reserved instances.<b>Reason</b>: Reserving instances for 1 year will reduce cost for the architecture.
+    <li>Change model pricing from on-demand to reserved instances.<h2><b>Reasons:</b></h2> Reserving instances for 1 year will reduce cost for the architecture.
 However, we lock the application platform to use the same infraestructure for one year.
-Nevertheless, more resources can be added.</li>
+Nevertheless, more resources can be added due to elasticity.</li>
-    <li>Scale down RDS instance from: db.m5.4xlarge to db.m5.2xlarge. <b>Reason</b>: We will have performance issue in the database.
+    <li>Scale down RDS instance from: db.m5.4xlarge to db.m5.2xlarge. <h2><b>Reasons:</b></h2> We will have performance issues in the database because reducing the computational capacity.
 But, it can be bearable.
 </ul>

 [`Reduced_Cost_Estimate.csv`](resources/Reduced_Cost_Estimate.csv)